Looking for the best Rome food tours, with honest, firsthand reviews? Youâre in the right place.

 As we strolled toward Campo de' Fiori, our guide Roberta kept us hooked with stories that made the cityâs history feel alive.
 When we paused at the statue of Giordano Bruno, the story she told about him was powerfulâit gave the whole evening so much more depth.

-Various Roman pasta dishes we enjoyed during our food tour near the historic Theatre of Pompeyâeach one better than the last!One of our favourite stops had to be this cosy little wine and antipasti bar.
+A moment from our Rome food tour, savouring authentic pizza Margherita straight from the ovenOne of our favourite stops had to be this cosy little wine and antipasti bar.
 We settled in with a board full of cured meats and cheeses, all perfectly paired with a local wine.

 The vibe was just rightârelaxed, welcoming, and full of that effortless Roman charm.